machellerogden/joyce/README.md

 // }
 ```

-When only one arg is given, array elements will be join by an empty string.
+When only one arg is given, array elements will be joined by an empty string.

 ```js
 Joyce({